who we are and

 The Evanston Community Foundation was started in 1986 to address Evanston’s big issues.
 Restless idealists realized the power of endowment to address long term challenges and needs they couldn’t foresee.
 They set their sights on a community foundation for Evanston’s future.

 Their commitment to the long view was reinforced in the late 1990s when the ECF board recognized the Foundation’s endowment was not large enough for its grants to have a major impact on the community and achieving an expanded role in Evanston would require an investment in the Foundation itself.
 In December of 2000, the board engaged Sara Schastok, as its first executive director, and subsequently as the President and CEO.
-In November 2015 Monique Brunson Jones joined the Foundation as the new President and CEO.
+In November 2015 Monique Brunson Jones joined the Foundation as the new President and CEO, a position she held for five years.
+On December 11, 2020, Elspeth Revere joined ECF as the Interim President and CEO.

 growing toward our potential